Edwin Ray Guthrie: Punishment

 Guthrie also had theories as to how punishment worked that were at odds with the likes of Thorndike and other learning theorists of his own time.
 Guthrie thought that punishment was only as effective as the amount of change in behavior the punishment caused.
-Guthrie's theory required that presentation of punishment happen while the stimulus is still around.
-He did warn that if the punishment did not stop the undesirable response or if it was not presented in the presence of the stimulus that the punishment could actually strengthen the undesired response.
+Guthrie's theory required that the presentation of punishment happen while the stimulus is still around.
+He did warn that if the punishment did not stop the undesirable response or if it was not presented in the presence of the stimulus the punishment could actually strengthen the undesired response.

 Breaking habits

-Guthrie believed that dozens of tiny movements make up what most see as a single behavior; much like waving good-bye actually involves dozens of muscle movements.
+Guthrie believed that dozens of tiny movements make up what most see as a single behavior; much like waving goodbye actually involves dozens of muscle movements.
 Guthrie viewed habits as a response connecting with a large number of stimuli, which causes the habit to happen more often to a wide variety of things.
 He postulated that there were three different ways to break a habit, the threshold method, the fatigue method, and the incompatible response method.